 But, here we are, a few years down the line, and I have the Meredith & Hodge series well underway, and I published the tongue in cheek ‘Murderous Mishaps’.
 I am working on several new projects; I have a Facebook and Twitter account, and now my own website courtesy of the wonderful boys and girl at Day One Media.
 I would never, ever, have predicted any of this, and it all began by a throwaway line in a telephone conversation with my best friend.
 Of course, the result of all this is that I need more hours in the day again, but now those hours would be filled doing things I enjoy… yes the house needs dusting, yes there are jars in the cupboard again, but on the bright side I am reliably informed that weeds are only flowers in the wrong place.

 Would I like to be traditionally published?
-Of course, but as my thought process when writing is very visual, I would love to see Meredith & Hodge on the small screen.
-I’m hooked on most of the mystery crime shows, and I’m not alone in thinking Meredith & Hodge would flourish on TV, as many readers have also made this observation.
-So, if anyone knows a screen writer/producer/important TV bod, who is looking for a new police show, give me a shout.
+Possibly, but as my thought process when writing is very visual, my secret (!?!) desire, is to see Meredith & Hodge on the small screen.
+I’m hooked on most of the mystery crime shows, and I know I’m not alone in thinking Meredith & Hodge would flourish on TV, as many readers have also made this observation.
+So, if anyone knows a screen writer/producer/important TV bod, who is looking for a new police show, please give me a shout.

 With Misplaced Loyalty I already had the basic outline of Meredith; Hodge came a little later when I began writing the novel.
 I knew Meredith needed someone to spar with, someone who wouldn’t always toe the line.
 The storyline came while watching the news and listening to the plight of a poor chap whose life had become wretched.
 Once an active, rugby playing father, he developed ‘locked in syndrome’, which left him as a quadriplegic, unable even to speak properly.
 He communicated by operating a computer with his eye movement.
 He wanted to die, and his family respected that decision.
 The decision hadn’t been made lightly, he’d had enough.
 Not wanting to place his family on the wrong side of the law, he challenged the law in the high court, and lost.
 He expected to win, as common sense told him that as an animal wouldn’t be kept alive in this condition, unable to feed themselves, go to the bathroom, or even communicate without technology.
 He allowed cameras to film his reaction to the outcome.
 He lost, and that reaction was harrowing.
 He died a few days later, and a police spokesman announced that his passing was not under investigation.
 His reaction reduced me to tears.
 I wondered how a so-called civilised society could be so cruel, and what I would do, if asked to assist someone that I loved, in similar circumstances.
 I decided that I would help them, as I would want them to assist me.
 I would not have wanted that life, or I should say, existence.
 But, and there is always a but, there are people that cope admirably in the most challenging circumstances, people able to accept what has happened, however horrific it may seem to others, and live a contented life.
 What would happen to them, if a family member thought their life was no longer viable?
 I tossed this argument around for a few hours, and came up with the first case for Meredith and Hodge.